1010MJ/Loan-Prediction/README.md

-# Loan Default Risk Prediction 🏦📊
+# Loan Approval Prediction Using Machine Learning 🏦📊

 A machine learning project to predict loan approval status based on applicant financial and personal information.
 This model aids lenders in automating decisions and assessing applicant risk with higher accuracy.